💻 No hype. No price calls. Just honest analysis from an operator mining since 2019.

 The dominant strategies are clear:

-🔸 Mixed-vendor fleets to manage supply chain and operational risk
+▫️ Mixed-vendor fleets from Canaan, MicroBT, and Bitdeer to manage supply chain and operational risk

 For smaller operators (1–10 MW), ultra density hardware often doesn’t pencil.
 Liquid cooling retrofits can run $500K–2M, and the economics only work when power costs and scale justify the investment.
 For most, S23 air-cooled remains the rational first step, with immersion as a future option.